rostools/r-cubed-intro/for-instructors.md

 ### Data management

-For this session, it usually takes a fair amount of time relative to the other sessions.
+This session usually takes a fair amount of time relative to the other sessions.
 The R Markdown session is right afterwards and since it usually is done quicker than other sessions, the Data Management session can go into the R Markdown session.

 ### Data visualization

-For the section on the bar and error plots, make sure to go over the problems and major flaws with using this type of plot.
+For the section on the bar-with-standard-error plots, make sure to go over the problems and major flaws with using this type of plot.
 Really try to reinforce the concept here.